notEthan/scorpio/README.md

 This representation uses [JSI](https://github.com/notEthan/jsi) with the JSON schema describing OpenAPI documents (for the relevant version of the OpenAPI specification).
 Scorpio's API client functionality is implemented using these schemas, and the result is that the instantiated OpenAPI document is itself the client to the service it describes.

-To consume the Pet Store service, we start by instantiating the OpenAPI document. {Scorpio::OpenAPI::Document.from_instance} returns a JSI instance described by the appropriate V2 or V3 OpenAPI document schema.
+To consume the Pet Store service, we start by instantiating the OpenAPI document. {Scorpio.new_document} returns a JSI instance described by the appropriate OpenAPI document schema.

 ```ruby
 require 'scorpio'